JuanFerraro/Practica-CRUD-Python/README.md

-# CRUD Básico con Python
+# Basic CRUD with Python

-## CRUD Básico :
+## Basic CRUD :
-- **Realizado como practica de los terminos y conocimientos aprendidos de los 2 primeros cursos de Python en Platzi, se parte de un enunciado dado y se procede con la realización de funciones para la realización de este via terminal.**
+*Carried out as a practice of the terms and knowledge learned from the first 2 Python courses at Platzi, it starts from a given statement and proceeds with the execution of functions for the realization of this terminal path.*

-### Contenido:
+## Content:
-- *Funciones*
+- *Functions*
-- *Manejo de listas y diccionarios*
+- *Management of lists and dictionaries*
-- *Ejecucion por terminal*
+- *Execution by terminal*
-- *Grafica con matplotlib*
+- *Plot with matplotlib*
-- *Manejo de errores*
+- *Error handling*